 Very few things will be smaller yet as impactful as bad spelling.
 Bad spelling tells your recipients that you’re careless and may even suggest that you’re not particularly smart or educated.
 There’s nothing wrong with either of those traits, but that’s not the kind of person you want your lead to think you are.

 Run the spell check and use tools like Grammarly or PrepostSEO to automatically check your spelling and grammar for you, even before signing off.

 Don’t forget to check your cold email subject line to ensure it’s optimized and effective.

 5. Don’t use the same sign-off all the time

 Using the same sign-off is like using none at all.
 It conveys a lack of interest and may even be detrimental to the relationship you’re trying to foster.

 If you received an email from your boss that closed with “You’re the best!”.
 You’d probably feel proud of yourself.
 But how would you feel if every email you received from your boss was signed in the exact same way and emails sent to your coworkers were also signed the same way?

 Using the same sign-off cheapens the compliment, regardless of how well-written it is.

 By now, you know exactly how to sign off your emails, regardless of the occasion.
-Remember to always make sure your closing is included, appropriate, and well written.
+Remember always to make sure your closing is included, appropriate, and well-written.